-Australia Awards scholarships 2021 intake
+Australia Awards Scholarships in Myanmar 2023 intake

 Australia Awards scholarships are prestigious international awards offered by the Australian Government to the next generation of global leaders for development.
 Through study and research, recipients develop the skills and knowledge to drive change and help build enduring people-to-people links with Australia.

 Applicants are assessed on their professional and personal qualities, academic competence and, most importantly, their potential to have a positive impact on development challenges in Myanmar.